Before summer ends and the days get shorter, there are still plenty of things going on in the city that you should know about or visit.

 Other concerts in the city:

-This month, you’ll also be able to attend a series of concerts and music festivals at various venues and venues in Lisbon:
+This month, you’ll also be able to attend a series of concerts and music festivals in various venues and venues in Lisbon:

-- The Mission: September 29, at LAV – Lisboa ao Vivo
+- Killswitch Engage: September 29, at LAV – Lisboa Ao Vivo

 Exhibitions, Art and Fashion